 HIST 415: Sexual Communities in American History

 HIST 505: Historical Methods

 Professor McCurdy is the EMU History Internship Coordinator.

-Professor McCurdy specializes in Colonial and Revolutionary America, Sexuality and LGBTQ, and Atlantic World history.
+Professor McCurdy specializes in colonial and Revolutionary America, gender and LGBTQ history, and the Atlantic world.